 Dogs in Distress is an organisation which is very close to my heart.
-This year to raise much needed funds, they are selling dog beds in various sizes which are made from recycled bottles.
+There are usually various fudraisers over Christmas so please keep an eye out.
+Last year gorgeous dog beds made from recycled materials were available.

 The Donkey Sanctuary

-Please let me know of any great cruelty-free and eco-friendly Irish businesses to feature and indeed support.
+Please let me know of any great local small, eco-friendly, vegan, sustainable businesses to feature and indeed support.